Caffeine-induced anxiety disorder: Mechanism of caffeine action

 Caffeine acts in multiple ways within the brain and the rest of the body.
 However, due to the concentration of caffeine required, antagonism of adenosine receptors is the primary mode of action.
 The following mechanisms are ways in which caffeine may act within the body, but depending on necessary caffeine concentration and other factors may not be responsible for the clinical effects of the substance.

 Mobilization of intracellular calcium

 At very high concentrations of about 1–2 mM, caffeine lowers the excitability threshold in muscle cells, leading to prolonged contraction.
 The introduction of such high doses of caffeine allows calcium to enter the muscle cell through the plasma membrane and sarcoplasmic reticulum more readily.
 Influx of calcium through the membranes in muscle cells requires at least 250 μM of caffeine.
 Normally, other toxic effects of caffeine begin to occur in concentrations over 200 μM, however average consumption averages lead to concentrations less than 100 μM.
-This means that calcium influx and mobilization are most likely not the cause of caffeine's effect on the central nervous system, and are therefore not the cause of caffeine-induced anxiety disorder.
+This means that calcium influx and mobilization are most likely not responsible for caffeine's effects on the central nervous system and, therefore, are not the cause of caffeine-induced anxiety disorder.